-So, while choosing less equity exposure may seem like a safer option, it also means forgoing the opportunity to grow retirement assets.
-Striking the right balance requires planning.
-While traditional assets may have worked well in the accumulation years, it’s crucial to explore other kinds of solutions in the decumulation years.
-Work with your trusted financial professional to explore a range of financial products, including annuities, which provide guarantees that can help give you confidence in retirement.
+So, while choosing less equity exposure may seem like a safer option, it also means forgoing the opportunity to grow retirement assets, and that carries its own risks.
+Striking the right risk balance requires thought and preparation.
+While traditional assets may have worked well in the accumulation years, it’s crucial to explore other kinds of solutions in the “spending down” years.
+Work with a trusted financial professional to explore a range of financial products, including annuities, that can give you confidence in retirement.

 Many investors have a disconnect between risk tolerance and risk need in the years leading up to retirement.
 A fear of losing your hard-earned nest egg could be holding you back from potential market gains and may keep you from getting the growth you need to adequately fund your retirement years.

 Guarantees are based on the claims-paying ability of the issuing insurance company.

-Please consider the investment objectives, risks, charges and expenses carefully before investing in a variable annuity.
+Please consider the investment objectives, risks, charges, and expenses carefully before investing in a variable annuity.
 The prospectus contains this and other important information and can be obtained from your financial professional.
 Be sure to read it carefully before investing.

-Annuities are issued by New York Life Insurance and Annuity Corporation (NYLIAC) (a Delaware Corporation).
-Variable annuities are offered by registered representatives of NYLIFE Securities LLC, member FINRA/SIPC, a licensed insurance agency.
+Annuities are issued by New York Life Insurance and Annuity Corporation (NYLIAC) (A Delaware Corporation).
+Variable annuities are offered by registered representatives of NYLIFE Securities LLC, member FINRA/SIPC, a Licensed Insurance Agency.
 Both NYLIAC and NYLIFE Securities LLC are wholly owned subsidiaries of New York Life Insurance Company, 51 Madison Avenue, New York, NY 10010.

 1These findings are from a poll conducted by Morning Consult on behalf of New York Life from March 23-26, 2020, among a national sample of 2,200 adults.
-The interviews were conducted online, and the data were weighted to approximate a target sample of adults based on age, race/ethnicity, gender, educational attainment and region.
+The interviews were conducted online, and the data was weighted to approximate a target sample of adults based on age, race/ethnicity, gender, educational attainment and region.
 Results from the full survey have a margin of error of plus or minus 2 percentage points.